mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 The blockade was unbreakable.
 A line of ships, five rows wide with a staggered formation hugged the Heiko peninsula and continued onto land for as the darkness would reveal.
 There must have been nearly a thousand ships from every province, each with a crew hungry for blood and indifferent to reason.
 Perhaps they wanted someone to blame for the darkness, or a morsel of Heiko's food to be divided amongst them.
 Or simply the feeling of importance in that desert of fear.
 Whatever they told themselves to stay the course, they weren't prepared to leave.

 A man who was extinguishing the fire had found Melna's bag and clothes and left them neatly beside her as she looked homeward from the railing, warmed by Shinna's coat.
 It was a small thing, but folding her pants and coat was an unexpected gesture of goodwill.
 She thanked him and gently moved the folded clothes off of her bag and rummaged through it to find the listener, which she put on right away.
-Any word from Liffa or Holragi would certainly be welcome.
+Any word from Liffa would certainly be welcome.

 She didn't get fully dressed right away, but held her time letting her mind wander.
 When she was ready, she opened her bag again and removed the robes she had been carrying.
 This would be the last time she could fulfill her role as a senator, she figured.
 She would wear them proudly, protecting her homeland in one last stand of words against whichever of Holragi's sharks had come for dinner.